9 Ways to Stay Cool When Sleeping This Summer

 7. Unplug Your Room

-Anything that would consume electricity will produce heat.
+One tip to stay cool when sleeping this summer is to unplug anything that would consume electricity will produce heat.
 Electronics plugged in like charging devices, lamps, or televisions may warm up your room unexpectedly.
 If you want to coolest possible environment for sleeping, then power down your electronics or unplug ones that you don’t need before sleeping.

 8. Change Your Sleep Situation and Position